wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 Now that we got the loop working, we have this problem where everything after the first loop is returning undefined for the tally.
 That is because of the accumulator parameter, in our case `tally`, that is passed from the previous iteration of the loop.

-So if we were to just return `'WES IS COOL';` from our `tallyNumbers` function, the accumulator is going to be equal to that on the next iteration.
+So if we were to just return `'WES IS COOL';` from each of the iteration in our loop, the accumulator is going to be equal to that on the next iteration.
+Modify the `tallyNumbers` function by adding `return 'WES IS COOL'` as shown below.

 ```js
 function tallyNumbers(tally, currentTotal) {